 Rich maple and birds eye maple woodwork surround a stunning dining table set for ten with the Batcheller signature chargers, linen, crystal and china that dominates this stylish room decorated in greens, mauve and white.
 Four additional tables each set for two bring the capacity to eighteen allowing us, if necessary, to accommodate all of our breakfast guests at the same time.

 Different porches, different perspectives: the parlor porch receives bright morning sun and gives you the passing parade along residential Whitney Street; the library porch is sun shaded until the last glowing hours of dusk and even then is protected by awnings.
-The library porch with its rattan furniture, ceiling fan and flowering plants is evocative of a more relaxed and gracious era and yet the racing prints on both porches remind you of the excitement that is Saratoga.
+The library porch with its ceiling fan and flowering plants is evocative of a more relaxed and gracious era and yet the racing prints on both porches remind you of the excitement that is Saratoga.

 A dramatic modern contrast to our Victorian mansion, the kitchen soars to almost 30 feet with 20 foot arched windows flooding the space with light.
 Here hang original oil copies of modern masters such as Van Gogh, Picasso, Matisse and Miro.
 This is where our Cook prepares your daily breakfast.